Protocols can produce unstranded or stranded (forward/reverse) data

 What if I don't know the strandedness of my experiment?

-No worries!
-Take your best guess (or just pick your favorite) and click Run pipeline.
+You can check if you selected the correct strandedness (or if you accidentally selected the wrong strandedness) of your experiment after the pipeline completes.
 When the pipeline completes, you'll receive an email notification letting you know that the QC is ready to review.

 Once complete, go to the experiment and view the QC tab.
 If the strandedness initially selected was incorrect, you'll see a warning at the top indicating the strandedness that was used, and the strandedness that the pipeline inferred to be correct.